-‘Eternally Confused…’ Shows How Self-Hatred Can Damage Everything From Relationships to Careers
+‘Eternally Confused…’ Shows How Self‑Hatred Can Damage Everything From Relationships to Careers

 Related on The Swaddle:

-Why It Can Be Harder to Get Over Almost‑Relationships Than Actual Ones

-Ray performs better than his peers at work, did his education from another country, lives with his parents in an apartment that seems way too spacious for a middle-class family to be able to afford and doesn’t worry about making rent, goes to “swanky” restaurants and clubs for brunches and parties, and seems inanely unaware of his privilege.
+Ray performs better than his peers at work, completed his education from another country, lives with his parents in an apartment that seems way too spacious for a middle-class family to be able to afford and doesn’t worry about making rent, goes to “swanky” restaurants and clubs for brunches and parties, and seems inanely unaware of his privilege.
 His biggest qualms?
 Not being as “cool” as Varun and not having a “hot” girlfriend.
 Is that what threatens his masculinity, making him feel inadequate, and driving his social anxiety and self-consciousness?
 Perhaps, that’s the reason why he jumped at the opportunity to sleep with his boss’s “hot” daughter, who Varun — his masculine idol, of sorts — had expressed a desire to sleep with too.

 “Masculinity becomes fragile through its rigidity.
 When it cannot afford to hold the panoply of gender expressions, sexual cultural orientations, or feminine strength intrinsic to any pluralistic society, then it must lash out, or risk crumbling under the weight of its own culturally-constituted expectations,” Britt East, author of A Gay Man’s Guide to Life, had said.

 True to East’s words, Ray not only crumbles often, but lashes out too — at Riya and Varun.
-Was Eternally Confused intended to be a take on how patriarchy adversely affects men too or was it just how I chose to interpret it?
-Perhaps, there’s no way to tell.
+Was Eternally Confused intended to be a take on how patriarchy adversely affects men, too, or was it just how I chose to interpret it?
+There’s no way to tell.
 While this is neither the “wokest” show on the Internet nor a feminist take on dating, it nails some of the downsides of growing up in a patriarchal society rather well.

 If the show returns for another season, it might be interesting to watch whether Ray is able to overcome his self-hatred as he lets go of the toxic ideals of masculinity he had been trying to achieve.